A survey on independence-based Markov networks learning: Markov networks representation

 where $\set{X}$, $\set{Y}$, $\set{Z}$ and $\set{W}$ are all disjoint subsets of the set of all the variables in the domain $\set{V}$, and $\lambda$ stands for a single variable, not in $\set{X} \cup \set{Y} \cup \set{Z} \cup \set{W}$.
 The intersection axiom is valid only for strictly positive probability distributions.
 This list of axioms represents the relationships that hold among the independences encoded by the graph.

-In summary, when the distribution $P$ is a graph-isomorph, exists a graph $G$ that is a perfect-map for $P$.
-For representing a distribution $P$ may be used any graph $G$ which is an I-map of $P$.
-However, the more independences of the underlying distribution encoded in the graph, the better is the model in complexity and accuracy when used for inference.
+In summary, when the distribution $P$ is a graph-isomorph, there exists a graph $G$ that is a perfect-map for $P$.
+For representing a distribution $P$, any graph $G$ which is an I-map of $P$ may be used.
+However, the more independences of the underlying distribution encoded in the graph, the better the model is in complexity and accuracy when used for inference.
 Assuming graph-isomorphism is an important decision, since not all the existent distributions may be represented by an undirected graph.
-For example, there are distributions that may be represented by an acyclic directed graph, and Bayesian networks are the correct model to use, and there are other distributions that cannot be encoded by a graph.
+For example, there are distributions that may be represented by an acyclic directed graph, and in this case, Bayesian networks are the correct model to use.
+There are also other distributions that cannot be encoded by a graph.